ta-web-ber/the-dojo/README.md

 Kon'nitchiwa little flee.
 I'm your Senseï.
-And you need to do these katas each week.
+You need to do these katas each week.
 The more you do the better you'll be.
+Hajime!

 ## Week #1
 ### Regular